minhtri06/minhtri06/README.md

 - I work mainly on the backend side.

-- I love exploring things, guitar, and coffee
+- I love exploring things, guitar, and coffee.

 ~ Have a good day ~